-- (1) In fiscal year 2004, General Franklin was awarded 20,000 shares of the Company's Common Stock which had a value of \$297,500 on the award date.
-This grant was made in connection with General Franklin's years of service to the Company since December 1993. - (2) The amounts shown in this column constitute (i) automobile allowance; (ii) insurance premiums to provide term life insurance benefits (available to all employees); (iii) the cost of medical insurance (available to all employees); and (iv) the costs of medical reimbursements available to officers. - (3) Represents the dollar value, as at the date of contribution, of shares of Common Stock of the Company distributed under the Company's Profit Sharing Plan and Trust under section 401(k) of the Internal Revenue Code ("401(k)").
-In fiscal years 2004, 2003 and 2002, the Company made matching contributions of Company Common Stock to the accounts of Named Officers in amounts which varied from 189 to 270 shares in fiscal 2004, from 327 to 354 shares in fiscal 2003 and from 285 to 393 shares in fiscal 2002.
-The average market value of the awarded shares at the time of allocation was \$12.48 in fiscal year 2004, \$8.95 in fiscal year 2003 and \$14.38 in fiscal year 2002.
+- (1) Effective March 31, 2006, Mr. Gillard retired as an officer of the Company.
+His compensation in fiscal year 2006 reflects his changing role with the Company.
+Mr. Gillard's euro-denominated base compensation was the same in both fiscal years 2005 and 2004 as presented above.
+The dollar-denominated fluctuations are due solely to the effect of changes in the rate of exchange between the euro and the dollar. - (2) Mr. Strang was promoted to the position of President of FEI-Zyfer, Inc. effective May 1, 2005. - (3) The amounts shown in this column constitute (i) automobile allowance; (ii) insurance premiums to provide term life insurance benefits (available to all employees); (iii) the cost of medical insurance (available to all employees); and (iv) the costs of medical reimbursements available to officers.
+In the case of Mr. Bloch's compensation in fiscal years 2006 and 2005 the amounts also include \$42,000 for financial planning advice and the payment of premiums for life insurance policies, the beneficiaries of which are Mr. Bloch's heirs. - (4) Represents the dollar value, as at the date of contribution, of shares of Common Stock of the Company distributed under the Company's Profit Sharing Plan and Trust under section 401(k) of the Internal Revenue Code ("401(k)").
+In fiscal years 2006, 2005 and 2004, the Company made matching contributions of Company Common Stock to the accounts of Named Officers in amounts which varied from 244 to 280 shares in fiscal year 2006, from 242 to 262 in fiscal year 2005 and from 189 to 270 shares in fiscal year 2004.
+The average market value of the awarded shares at the time of allocation was \$13.15 in fiscal year 2006, \$13.13 in fiscal year 2005 and \$12.48 in fiscal year 2004.
 Company matching contributions to the 401(k) plan are made in proportion to the cash contributions of individual employees to the plan.

-Mr. Gillard, who is not a resident of the United States, does not participate in the $401(k)\ plan.$
+Mr. Gillard, who is not a resident of the United States, does not participate in the 401(k) plan.

-(4) Represents shares awarded under the Senior Executive Stock Option Plan.
-The exercise prices of the awarded options are at the fair market value of the Company's Common Stock on the date of grant.
-The options are fully exercisable one year after date of grant.
 (5) Represents shares awarded under the Company's 2001 Incentive Stock Option Plan.
 The exercise prices of the awarded options are at the fair market value of the Company's Common Stock on the date of grant.
-(See "Option Grants in Fiscal 2004" below.)
 The options are exercisable in increments of 25% annually (and cumulatively) beginning one year after date of grant.